ryjones/rl-report/main/fabric-samples-repolinter-report.md

 Below is a list of files or patterns that failed:

-- `token-erc-20/chaincode-javascript/index.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `token-erc-721/chaincode-javascript/index.js`: The first 7 lines do not contain the pattern(s): Copyright.
-- `asset-transfer-basic/chaincode-javascript/test/assetTransfer.test.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `asset-transfer-events/chaincode-javascript/test/assetTransferEvents.test.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `asset-transfer-ledger-queries/chaincode-javascript/lib/asset_transfer_ledger_chaincode.js`: The first 7 lines do not contain the pattern(s): Copyright.
-- `token-erc-20/chaincode-javascript/lib/tokenERC20.js`: The first 7 lines do not contain the pattern(s): Copyright.
-- `token-erc-20/chaincode-javascript/test/tokenERC20.test.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `token-erc-721/chaincode-javascript/lib/tokenERC721.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `token-erc-721/chaincode-javascript/test/tokenERC721.test.js`: The first 7 lines do not contain the pattern(s): Copyright.
-- `commercial-paper/organization/magnetocorp/application/cpListener.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `asset-transfer-basic/rest-api-typescript/jest.config.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `asset-transfer-basic/chaincode-typescript/src/asset.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `asset-transfer-basic/chaincode-typescript/src/assetTransfer.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `asset-transfer-basic/chaincode-typescript/src/index.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `asset-transfer-basic/rest-api-typescript/src/assets.router.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `asset-transfer-basic/rest-api-typescript/src/auth.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `asset-transfer-basic/rest-api-typescript/src/config.spec.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `asset-transfer-basic/rest-api-typescript/src/config.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `asset-transfer-basic/rest-api-typescript/src/errors.spec.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `asset-transfer-basic/rest-api-typescript/src/errors.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `asset-transfer-basic/rest-api-typescript/src/fabric.spec.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `asset-transfer-basic/rest-api-typescript/src/fabric.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `asset-transfer-basic/rest-api-typescript/src/health.router.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `asset-transfer-basic/rest-api-typescript/src/index.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `asset-transfer-basic/rest-api-typescript/src/jobs.router.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `asset-transfer-basic/rest-api-typescript/src/jobs.spec.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `asset-transfer-basic/rest-api-typescript/src/jobs.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `asset-transfer-basic/rest-api-typescript/src/logger.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `asset-transfer-basic/rest-api-typescript/src/redis.spec.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `asset-transfer-basic/rest-api-typescript/src/redis.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `asset-transfer-basic/rest-api-typescript/src/server.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `asset-transfer-basic/rest-api-typescript/src/transactions.router.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `asset-transfer-sbe/chaincode-typescript/src/asset.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `asset-transfer-sbe/chaincode-typescript/src/assetContract.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `asset-transfer-sbe/chaincode-typescript/src/index.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `fabcar/typescript/src/enrollAdmin.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `fabcar/typescript/src/invoke.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `fabcar/typescript/src/query.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `fabcar/typescript/src/registerUser.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `asset-transfer-basic/rest-api-typescript/src/__tests__/api.test.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `chaincode/fabcar/typescript/src/car.ts`: The first 7 lines do not contain the pattern(s): Copyright.
-- `commercial-paper/organization/digibank/contract/lib/queries.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `chaincode/fabcar/typescript/src/fabcar.ts`: The first 7 lines do not contain the pattern(s): Copyright.
-- `commercial-paper/organization/magnetocorp/contract/lib/queries.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `chaincode/fabcar/typescript/src/index.ts`: The first 7 lines do not contain the pattern(s): Copyright.
 - `asset-transfer-abac/chaincode-go/smartContract.go`: The first 7 lines do not contain the pattern(s): Copyright.
 - `asset-transfer-basic/chaincode-external/assetTransfer.go`: The first 7 lines do not contain the pattern(s): Copyright.
 - `asset-transfer-basic/chaincode-go/assetTransfer.go`: The first 7 lines do not contain the pattern(s): Copyright.